apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Woj: Paul George wants a fourth year that the Clippers haven’t offered | SportsCenter**
+**Iran to hold presidential runoff election between reformist Pezeshkian and hard-liner Jalili**

-You can read more about it [here](https://www.youtube.com/watch?v=M9-cag0648A).
+You can read more about it [here](https://www.cbsnews.com/news/iran-presidential-election-pakeshkian-jalili/).

 ## Requirements
 - Python 3.8